A ketogenic diet for beginners

 How to reach optimal ketosis

-Getting into ketosis is not a black or white thing.
+Getting into ketosis on a ketogenic diet is not a black or white thing.
 It’s not like you’re either in ketosis, or out of ketosis.
-Instead, you can be in different degrees of ketosis, as this chart demonstrates.28 The numbers below refer to values when testing blood ketone levels.
+Instead, you can be in different degrees of ketosis, as this chart demonstrates.24 The numbers below refer to values when testing blood ketone levels.